 A growing number of schools across the nation are embracing the iPad as the latest tool to teach Kafka in multimedia, history through “Jeopardy”-like games and math with step-by-step animation of complex problems.

-As part of a pilot program, Roslyn High School on Long Island handed out 47 iPads on Dec.
+As part of a pilot program, Do An Essay company handed out 47 iPads on Dec.
 20 to the students and teachers in two humanities classes.
 The school district hopes to provide iPads eventually to all 1,100 of its students.

 © The Science of Learning Blog